 Sunday, Richmond Street West …

-^ The South East corner of Peter and Richmond. ^
+↑ Looking toward the North East corner of Peter and Richmond. ↑

 On Adelaide Street West …